Convert OBJ to DWG (via DXF Projection)

-Convert OBJ 3D models to DWG-compatible format via 2D DXF projection for AutoCAD.
-Understand exactly what is preserved and what 3D data is permanently lost.
+Convert OBJ 3D models to a 2D DXF projection for AutoCAD — free and instant.

 How to get your DWG file — 4 steps

-- Upload your OBJ file below → click Convert → download the DXF file
+- Upload your OBJ file → click Convert → download the DXF file

 - Open the DXF file in AutoCAD (File → Open)